-The United Kingdom (UK) left the European Union on 31 January 2020 (Exit Day).
-After the end of the "UK/EU Implementation Period" (IP) at 1 January 2021 (IP Completion Day), UK became a third country with its own independent legislation.
+The United Kingdom (UK) left the European Union on January 31st, 2020 (Exit Day).
+After the end of the "UK/EU Implementation Period" (IP) at January 1st, 2021 (IP Completion Day), UK became a third country with its own independent legislation.
 For some aspects, UK regulators postponed the deadline to give companies time to comply (UK transition period).
 Although the United Kingdom as a whole has left the EU, there are different provisions in Great Britain ("GB") which comprises England, Scotland and Wales than in Northern Ireland ("NI").

-To give further assistance, the UK government released a series of guidance documents clarifying relevant provisions applicable from 1 January 2021.
-The guidance Product safety for businesses: A to Z of industry guidance (last updated 3 April 2020) gives an overview of product specific regulations of the UK.
-Official guidance is available for Placing manufactured goods on the market in Great Britain from 1 January 2021 (last updated 24 August 2021) as well as Placing manufactured goods on the market in Northern Ireland (published 31 December 2020).
+To give further assistance, the UK government released a Collection Brexit guidance (published on March 28th, 2022) to find out how new Brexit rules apply to things like travel and doing business with Europe.
+The guidance Product safety for businesses: A to Z of industry guidance (last updated April 3rd, 2020) gives an overview of product specific regulations of the UK.
+Official guidance is available for Placing manufactured goods on the market in Great Britain from January 1st, 2021 (last updated November 14th, 2022) as well as Placing manufactured goods on the market in Northern Ireland (published December 31st, 2020).
 Additionally, the Department for Business, Energy & Industrial Strategy (BEIS) is presenting a series of webinars to give an overview of the new responsibilities and regulations for businesses regarding using the UKCA marking and placing goods on the market in Great Britain and Northern Ireland.